Skip Nav Destination

 Published: 01 September 2002

-...
-ET system is activated following prolonged ischaemia.
+... the ET system is activated following prolonged ischaemia.
 In this study we used a model mimicking the conditions of the donor heart during transplantation.
 Isolated rat hearts perfused with Krebs–Henseleit buffer were subjected to 30min of normothermic perfusion, then 4h of cardioplegic arrest at 4°C...

 Articles